 In lieu of paying the $20 Shawnee County Elections fee, candidates may choose to complete the Nomination Petition Form and file it with the Shawnee County Election Commissioner along with the $50 Kansas Governmental Ethics Commission fee.
 Petition must be signed by 50 qualified electors of the council district.

 Placement of Political Signs

-There are no ballot measures to be considered in 2019 at this time; however, the current Citywide Half Cent Sales Tax was approved by voters on April 7, 2009.
-The approval authorized an additional half-cent sales tax that commenced on October 1, 2009 and will expire on October 1, 2019.
+There are no ballot measures to be considered at this time.
+The current Citywide Half Cent Sales Tax was approved by voters on April 7, 2009.
+The approval authorized an additional half-cent sales tax that commenced on October 1, 2009 and expired on October 1, 2019.
 On July 17, 2018, Resolution No. 9032 was approved authorizing the Governing Body to submit to the qualified electors of the City, the question of levying an additional special purpose retailers’ sales tax in the City for the purpose of paying the costs of certain improvements within the City.

 The amount of the additional special purpose retailers’ sales tax shall be five-tenths of one percent (0.5%), with the tax taking effect on October 1, 2019 and expiring on October 1, 2029.
 A special question election was held in the manner prescribed by law at the general election on November 6, 2018, and the following proposition was approved by voters:

 Shall the City of Topeka levy an additional retailers’ sales tax in the amount of five-tenths of one percent (0.5%) to be used exclusively for costs of maintenance and improvements of existing City streets, gutters, curbs, sidewalks, alleys and street lighting, provided such tax shall take effect on October 1, 2019 and expire on October 1, 2029?

 For the purpose of this resolution, maintenance shall not include snow removal expenses, unless specifically authorized by the Governing Body.